-Becoming Seventy: Five Reasons to Be Thankful
+Becoming Seventy: Five Reasons to Celebrate

 On my close approach to seventy, the memory of a recurring dream surfaced.
 I was always afraid to come down—down a ladder, down a stairway, down a hill.
 The dream never registered the climb upward.
 It always began with the fear of descending.
 The rungs on the ladder were too far apart.
 The steps on the stairway needed repair.
 The hill was slippery.
 Falling seemed inevitable, and I always woke up fearful.